gabrielblain/PowerSDI/README.md

 ## Value

+A data frame with:

+* Rainfall,
-A data frame with Rainfall, potential evapotranspiration (PE), difference between rainfall and PE (in millimiters), the NASA-SPI and NASA_SPEI, and the SDI categories corresponding to each indices estimates.
+* potential evapotranspiration (PE),
+* difference between rainfall and PE (in millimiters),
+* the NASA-SPI and NASA_SPEI,
+* and the SDI categories corresponding to each indices estimates.

 ## Examples